Vehicle History Disclosure Requirements

 California Used Vehicle Dealers are not required to disclose prior accidents or frame damage.
 A Used Vehicle Dealer could be exposed to legal action if they withhold information to get a sale.
 For example, the Dealer states the vehicle was never in an accident and they know otherwise.

 As of July 1, 2012, California Vehicle Code §38010 requires that Dealers obtain a National Motor Vehicle Title Information System (NMVTIS) report from an approved provider before a used vehicle is offered or displayed for sale.
-Motorcycles, recreational vehicles, and off-highway vehicle are exempt from this requirement.
+Motorcycles, recreational vehicles, and off-highway vehicles are exempt from this requirement.

 If the NMVTIS report shows a previous salvage or other state title brand or reported event such as Insurance Total Loss, it must be disclosed to consumers.
 Each vehicle with Salvage Title brand or other problem is required to have a red 4” x 5” Warning sticker with language warning potential buyers that the vehicle has this kind of salvage history.